top of page

 Therapist for Toxic Relationships: What to Look For and Why Somatic Therapy Works

-There is a specific kind of exhaustion that comes from leaving a toxic relationship.
+There is a specific kind of exhaustion that comes from leaving a toxic relationship, and I see it constantly in the high-achievers who find their way to my practice.

-Not just the grief of the ending.
+It is not just the grief of the ending.
 Not just the practical upheaval.
-There is a deeper disorientation: a quality of not knowing which of your perceptions to trust, not being sure which parts of what happened were real, not understanding why it was so hard to leave something that was clearly causing harm, and not recognizing yourself in the person who stayed as long as you did.
+There is a deeper disorientation.
+A quality of not knowing which of your perceptions to trust.
+Not being sure which parts of what happened were real.
+Not understanding why it was so hard to leave something that was clearly causing harm.
+Not recognizing yourself in the person who stayed as long as you did.

 This is not a comprehension problem.
 It is a nervous system problem.
 And the kind of therapy that helps is the kind that works at the level where the damage actually lives.

-This post is about what to look for in a therapist for toxic relationships, why somatic approaches are specifically suited to this presentation, and what recovery from narcissistic abuse and relational trauma actually involves: neurobiologically, not just narratively.
+This post covers what to look for in a therapist for toxic relationships, and why somatic approaches are specifically suited to this presentation.
+It also covers what recovery from narcissistic abuse and relational trauma actually involves.
+Neurobiologically, not just narratively.

 Table of Contents